-- 1. Solve the line balancing problems in the various flow line systems with and without use buffer storage. - 2.
-Understand the different automated material handling, storage and retrieval systems and automated inspection systems. - 3.
-Use of Adaptive Control principles and implement the same online inspection and control.
+- 1. Know the advancement of computers in the fields of design and manufacturing. - 2.
+Understand types of automation. - 3.
+Solve the line balancing problems in the various flow line systems with and without use of buffer storage. - 4.
+Understand different automated material handling, storage, retrieval, and automated inspection systems. - 5.
+Use of Adaptive Control principles and implement the same for online inspection and control.